West Dublin Rhinos

-The West Dublin Rhinos are an American Football team playing in Castleknock College in Dublin.
-They currently play in the Irish American Football League.
+The West Dublin Rhinos are an American gridiron football team based at Castleknock College in Dublin.
+As of 2024, they were playing in Division 1 of American Football Ireland.
+As of 2023, their head coach was David Hosford.

 When the Rhinos made their debut in the league, they were called the Dublin Rhinos.
 Beginning with the 2009 season, they were renamed the West Dublin Rhinos.